Margal10/Margal10.github.io/index.md

 - Nanophot Workshop 2024: Poster
 - ⁠GdR Or-Nano 2023: Presentation "Immobilization of gold nanoparticles by DNA hybridization to code information"
 - ⁠Symposium Groupe UT Technological Systems, Sustainability and Safety 2024: Presentation "Gold nanoparticles and DNA-based biosensors to code information"
-- "Midi à la BU" is a one-hour event during which a doctoral student or professor talks about his or her research project and debates with the public: "Développement d’encres de sécurité à codage intégré pour la protection des biens précieux" available here:
+- "Midi à la BU", a one-hour event during which a doctoral student or professor talks about his or her research project and debates with the public: "Development of security inks with integrated coding to protect cultural goods" available here in french:

 [![Margal10.github.io](http://img.youtube.com/vi/IDENTIFICATION/0.jpg)](http://www.youtube.com/watch?v=IDENTIFICATION "TITLE")